New 26,000-pound dinosaur discovery was Earth’s largest land animal

 Location is key

-The newly-discovered dinosaur is a close relative of gigantic dinosaurs that lived during the same time in Argentina, which supports the idea all of the continents were still assembled as Pangea, a supercontinent made up of most of the world’s land mass during the Early Jurassic.
+The newly discovered dinosaur is a close relative of gigantic dinosaurs that lived during the same time in Argentina, which supports the idea that all of the continents were still assembled as Pangea, a supercontinent made up of most of the world’s land mass during the Early Jurassic.

 “It shows how easily dinosaurs could have walked from Johannesburg to Buenos Aires at that time,” Choiniere said.